oqireul/Recycle-bin-cleaner/README.md

-# Recycle-bin-cleaner
+# Recycle Bin Cleaner
-Some recycle bin cleaners for any windows version ranging from windows 95 - windows 11
+This is a recycle bin cleaner for windows 95 - windows 11.
+If your windows version has a start menu or a start screen, this tiny batch file will work for that version.
+The one labelled DOS cleaner is for Windows 95, 98, and windows ME.
+The one labelled W2K-Server03 is for Windows 2000, Windows XP, and Windows Server 2003.
+The one labeled WinVista-8.1 is for Vista, 7, 8, and 8.1, and this one also works on windows 10 and 11 but I used PowerShell for Win10-11.